liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 ## Encapsulating Guestbooks

-To work with guestbooks efficiently in your app, you need a way of encapsulating them.
+To efficiently work with guestbooks in your app, you need a way of encapsulating them.
 This lets you refer to common guestbook objects throughout your code.
-First, create a new package called *model* inside of the `com.liferay.docs.liferayguestbook` package.
-Right click the new `model` package and select *New* &rarr; *Java Class*.
+First, create a new package called *model* inside the `com.liferay.docs.liferayguestbook` package.
+Right click the new `model` package and select *New* &rarr; *Java Class* in the context menu.
 In the dialog that appears, name the class *GuestbookModel* and click *OK*.
 The new class then opens in Android Studio.
 Replace its contents with the following code:

     package com.liferay.docs.liferayguestbook.model;